bplmaps/lmec-main-site/content/articles/test-article-for-megan.md

 #### Folklore (Gropper's Version)

-Taylor Swift’s [Folklore](https://g.co/kgs/jcZGEi) was one of the biggest albums of 2020, and William Groppers’ “[America, Its Folkore](https://bpl.bibliocommons.com/v2/record/S75C8038083)” is one of our favorite finds from 2021.
+Taylor Swift’s [Folklore](https://g.co/kgs/jcZGEi) was one of the biggest albums of 2020, and William Gropper’s “[America, Its Folkore](https://bpl.bibliocommons.com/v2/record/S75C8038083)” is one of our favorite finds from 2021.
 Like Swift's album, Gropper’s map has tricky history of trust, betrayal, and misunderstanding.

 During **World War II**, Gropper worked with the [U.S. Treasury Department and the White House’s Office of War Information](https://www.atlasobscura.com/articles/william-gropper-map-american-folklore) to present “[specific war information objectives](https://www.atlasobscura.com/articles/william-gropper-map-american-folklore)” in pictorial form on propaganda materials.
 Gropper was recognized and praised for his contributions, and included in the [State Department’s Overseas Library Program](https://www.atlasobscura.com/articles/william-gropper-map-american-folklore) from 1946 to 1953; as part of the program, over 1,700 copies of his 1946 [map](https://bpl.bibliocommons.com/v2/record/S75C8038083) were distributed to libraries across the globe.